moonline/UW.Olivos-Roche/Paper.rst

 Pedestrians always need to be attendant, where they put their feet, due to the changing sidewalk sizes, surface types, broken parts, wholes or animal dung.

 All streets have street lighting and tree rows.
 In general, the streets are well lighted.
-But at some places, the tree rows make the sidewalk quite dark, as the cover the street lamps.
+But at some places, the tree rows make the sidewalk quite dark, as they cover the street lamps.

 .. list-table::